 4. .NET Cleanup tool (again): Cleanup Now, then Exit when finished.

-6. Control Panel, Programs and Features, Windows Features, expand any .NET components listed (could be multiple versions), then check all boxes within.
+6. Control Panel, Programs and Features, Windows Features, expand any .NET components listed (could be multiple versions), check all boxes within then click OK.

 7. Use downloaded installer (if necessary) to reinstall up to the desired version.
 Reboot if prompted.